BeansAreOk/HFM-Redux/README.md

 - Vichy France renamed to the French State
 - Polish eastern claims decision fixed to include all territory it took from Russia after WW1
 - Fascist Hungary flag and name changed to be more historically accurate
+- More historically accurate dismantling empire outcome for Germany if historical conditions met

 Future changes:

 - More late game flavour
-- More historically accurate dismantling empire outcome for Germany
 - Russian collapse into warlord states if dismantled more than once
 - More casus belli choices
+- More loading screens
+- Different music on startup